 Real Estate Market Reality

-Land costs average $40,932 per acre in the Bandera area⁴, reflecting Hill Country premiums but remaining reasonable compared to tourist-heavy destinations.
+Land costs in the Bandera area reflect Hill Country premiums but remain reasonable compared to tourist-heavy destinations.
 What sets Bandera apart is the authentic Western infrastructure already in place.

 Financial Advantages

-Internet access proves excellent with 91.8% fiber coverage through BEC Fiber⁷.
-Municipal water and wastewater serve the city limits⁹, while Bandera Electric Cooperative provides reliable power¹⁰ (with the exception of the 2022 freeze, wherein most of the state was affected by rolling blackouts.
-It was rough all-around!).
+Internet access proves excellent with strong fiber coverage through BEC Fiber.
+Municipal water and wastewater serve the city limits, while Bandera Electric Cooperative provides reliable power.
 You're not sacrificing modern conveniences for authentic living.

 Why Bandera Works for Families

-Located 50 minutes from San Antonio and 90 miles from Austin¹¹, Bandera offers ideal proximity to metropolitan amenities.
-The Medina River provides water recreation right in town¹², while the official "Cowboy Capital" designation¹³ attracts tourists year-round, supporting local businesses and property values.
+Located about 50 minutes from San Antonio and 90 miles from Austin, Bandera offers ideal proximity to metropolitan amenities.
+The Medina River provides water recreation right in town, while the official "Cowboy Capital" designation attracts tourists year-round, supporting local businesses and property values.

-Tourism drives the economy with over 15,000 annual visitors for Cowboy Mardi Gras alone¹⁴.
-Dude ranches¹⁵ provide employment alongside construction and retail sectors.
-Unemployment is at about 2.4%¹⁶.
+Tourism drives the economy with popular events like Cowboy Mardi Gras.
+Dude ranches provide employment alongside construction and retail sectors.
+Unemployment remains low.

-While certainly a small town, the park is nice (look how beautiful the water was back in 2018!), and, as a former public school teacher, I find the schools more than satisfactory.
+While certainly a small town, the park is nice, and as a former public school teacher, I find the schools more than satisfactory.
 Homeschooling opportunities are strong, too.
 There are a variety of churches to find fellowship in, some of which remind me of something off Friday Night Lights.

 One of my dear late friends used to say an adage I've heard more than once: